y0y0dyn3/xplat-terraform-modules/modules/regional-waf/README.md

   rate_ip_throttle_limit = 2000

   # Default Value is 0.
 This is an all or nothing setting.
-  # All conditions, rules, WebACLS, and WAF assoctiations
+  # All conditions, rules, WebACLS, and WAF associations
   # are governed by this value.
   #
   # When deploying to the test account, please use stage "test" and not your personal